mortang2410/dotfiles/README.md

   Then run `:Rg pattern` in `nvim`.

 - I'm also trying out `st` from suckless.
-This little terminal can indeed replace `urxvt` as most features are already taken care of by `tmux`.
+This little terminal can indeed replace `urxvt` as most features are already taken care of by `tmux`. `tmux` can even select URLs and copy them into its clipboard, but the final part of actually launching a browser still depends on the terminal as we might be using `tmux` over `ssh`.
+Use `<M-l>` to select & copy the last URL, and `<M-o>` to open any URL in the clipboard.
 I suppose the only thing I miss is setting the background image.

   ~~~shell
   git clone  https://github.com/mortang2410/st ~/st